rightrice/rightrice/README.md

 - 👋 Hi, I’m @rightrice
 - 👀 I’m interested in cryptocurrency, jetskiing, and anything cybersecurity/coding related :)
 - 🌱 I’m currently studying for my bachelors in Cybersecurity at SUNY Canton College of Technology
-- 💞️ I’m looking to collaborate on anything python related
+- 💞️ I’m looking to collaborate on anything python related, or teaming up for HTB!
 - 📫 How to reach me: rightrice@proton.me

 <p align="center">